Transforming the Health System in South Sudan

 South Sudan is recovering from five decades of civil war.
 A lack of infrastructure, human resources, and ongoing violence has ravished the country’s health services.
 MSH is helping the new Ministry of Health manage the transition to a national health system in the midst of renewed fighting in Abyei and as masses of people, anticipating the formation of the world’s newest country on July 9, re-enter South Sudan.

 Through the second phase of the US Agency for International Development-funded Sudan Health Transformation Project (SHTP II), MSH is transitioning health service delivery from relief to development.
-Specifically, SHTP II is expanding access and coverage by: enhancing quality of health services through an integrated package of high-impact services; increasing demand through community mobilization; and engendering the community’s confidence in health services through strengthening of County Health Departments (CHDs) and the Ministry of Health.
+Specifically, SHTP II is expanding access and coverage by: enhancing the quality of health services through an integrated package of high-impact services; increasing demand through community mobilization; and engendering the community’s confidence in health services through strengthening of County Health Departments (CHDs) and the Ministry of Health.

 I spoke with Dr. John Rumunu, MB.BS, MPH, Director of the SHTP II project, about the challenges of improving health in a complex environment.

 How is the latest turmoil in South Sudan affecting the public health system?